Chapter 39 : Epilogue - Avrille

 “I believe you.
 Thank you so much, Nan, for telling me that when you did,” I said solemnly.
 With my words Nan’s effervescent mood suddenly returned, and she beamed at me.

-Realizing Severus would probably be wondering where I had disappeared to, I stood and Vanished the mud from my skirt with my wand, which I had stashed in the hollow busk of my dress’ corseted bodice.
+Realizing Severus would probably be wondering where I’d disappeared to, I stood and Vanished the mud from my skirt with my wand, which I had stashed in the hollow busk of my dress’s corseted bodice (I was starting to “show” without that little bit of couture magic).
 Neither Severus nor myself went anywhere without our wands these days.
 Nan waved me goodbye as I made to start back up the path to the reception tents.

 But after just a few steps, I turned around and asked worriedly, “Have you told your parents about your dreams?”